-Because we intend to market our products outside the United States, if cleared, authorized or approved, our business is subject to risks associated with doing business outside the United States, including an increase in our expenses and diversion of our management's attention from the development of future products.
+Because we intend to market our products outside the United States, if cleared, authorized or approved, our business will be subject to risks associated with doing business outside the United States, including an increase in our expenses and diversion of our management's attention from the development of future products.
 Accordingly, our business and financial results in the future could be adversely affected due to a variety of factors, including:

-- failure by us or our distributors to obtain regulatory clearance, authorization or approval for the use of our products in various countries; - multiple, conflicting and changing laws and regulations such as privacy security and data use regulations, tax laws, export and import restrictions, economic sanctions and embargoes, employment laws, anti-corruption laws, regulatory requirements, reimbursement or payor regimes and other governmental approvals, permits and licenses; - additional potentially relevant third-party patent rights; - complexities and difficulties in obtaining intellectual property protection and maintaining, defending and enforcing our intellectual property; - difficulties in staffing and managing foreign operations; - employment risks related to hiring employees outside the United States; - logistics and regulations associated with shipping samples, including infrastructure conditions and transportation delays; - limits in our ability to penetrate international markets if we are not able to sell our products locally; - financial risks, such as longer payment cycles, difficulty collecting accounts receivable, the impact of local and regional financial crises on demand and payment for our products and exposure to foreign currency exchange rate fluctuations; - natural disasters, political and economic instability, including wars, terrorism and political unrest, outbreak of disease, boycotts, curtailment of trade and other business restrictions; - regulatory and compliance risks that relate to maintaining accurate information and control over sales and distributors' activities that may fall within the purview of the U.S. Foreign Corrupt Practices Act (FCPA), its books and records provisions, or its anti-bribery provisions, or laws similar to the FCPA in other jurisdictions in which we may now or in the future operate, such as the United Kingdom's Bribery Act of 2010 (U.K. Bribery Act); and - onerous anti-bribery requirements of several member states in the EU, the United Kingdom, and other countries that are constantly changing and require disclosure of information to which U.S. legal privilege may not extend.
+- failure by us or our distributors to obtain regulatory clearance, authorization or approval for the use of our products in various countries; - multiple, conflicting and changing laws and regulations such as privacy security and data use regulations, tax laws, export and import restrictions, economic sanctions and embargoes, employment laws, anti-corruption laws, regulatory requirements, reimbursement or payor regimes and other governmental approvals, permits and licenses; - additional potentially relevant third-party patent rights; - complexities and difficulties in obtaining intellectual property protection and maintaining, defending and enforcing our intellectual property; - economic weakness, including inflation, or political and economic instability in particular foreign economies and markets, including wars, terrorism and political unrest, outbreak of disease, natural disasters, boycotts, curtailment of trade and other business restrictions; - difficulties in staffing and managing foreign operations; - employment risks related to hiring employees outside the United States; - logistics and regulations associated with shipping samples, including infrastructure conditions and transportation delays; - limits in our ability to penetrate international markets if we are not able to sell our products locally; - financial risks, such as longer payment cycles, difficulty collecting accounts receivable, the impact of local and regional financial crises on demand and payment for our products and exposure to foreign currency exchange rate fluctuations; - regulatory and compliance risks that relate to maintaining accurate information and control over sales and distributors' activities that may fall within the purview of the U.S. Foreign Corrupt Practices Act (FCPA), its books and records provisions, or its anti-bribery provisions, or laws similar to the FCPA in other jurisdictions in which we may now or in the future operate, such as the United Kingdom's Bribery Act of 2010 (U.K. Bribery Act); and - onerous anti-bribery requirements of several member states in the EU, the United Kingdom, and other countries that are constantly changing and require disclosure of information to which U.S. legal privilege may not extend.